-Prest.
-Van Hise of Wisconsin Say: Scientists Have Long Expected Severe Shocks.
+Prest, Van Illise of Wisconsin Says Scientists Have Long Expected Severe Shocks.

-New York, April 19.-The Times to day prints a statement from Ralph Stockman Tarr, professor of dynamic geology and physical geography at Cornell university on the subject of the San Francisco earthquake.
+New York, April 19 .- The Times today prints a statement from Ralph Stockman Tarr, professor of dynamic geology and physical geography at Cornell university on the subject of the San Francisco earthquake.
 He says:

-"It is too early to pronounce a final opinion upon the nature and cause of the San Francisco earthquake, but from what has been said, it will be seen that it is probable this shock is the result of movement along one or more fault lines in the course of the natural growth of the coast ranges, which geologists have long known to be still in progress throughout the entire extent of California.
+"It is too early to pronounce a final opinion upon the nature and cause of the San Francisco earthquake, but from what has been said, it will be seen that it is probable this shock is the result of movement along one or more fault lines in the course of the natural growth of the coast ranges, which ge-ologists have long known to be still in progress throughout the entire extent of California.
 That the coast ranges are growing is proved by numerous evidences.
-There are unraised shore lines dences.
 There are upraised shore lines at various points along the California ceast, proving recent uplift.
-The very bay of San Francisco is the result of a geologically recent subsidence of this part of the coast which has admitted the sea into the gorge that the Sacra-mento river formerly cut across the coast ranges.
-This forms the Golden Gate and in the broader mountain valey behind the sea has spread out to form the bay.
-"Whether the center of greatest disturbance of the present shock is in or near the city cannot yet be told, though the meager reports so far received in-dicate.
+The very bay of San Francisco is the result of a geologically recent subsidence of this part of the coast which has admitted the sea into the gorge that the Sacramento river formerly cut across the ccast ranges.
+This forms the Golden Gate and in the broader mountain valley behind the sea has spread out to form the bay, "Whether the center of greatest disturbance of the present shock is in or near the city cannot yet be told, though the meager reports so far received in-dicate.
 If it is, San Francisco is in danger of future disasters."